-Jerry joined the ASP in 1992 and took over as ASPects editor in 1997, a position he has held continuously to the present.
+Jerry joined the ASP in 1992 and took over as ASPects editor in 1997, a position he held continuously to 2015.

 Jerry plays a central role in publishing ASPects on a demanding 12-issue per year schedule.
 He recruits authors, edits submissions, does the page layout, and secures the printing.
 He has scanned past issues and published the entire history of ASPects on CD and the ASP web site so that new members have full access to ASP history.

 Beyond ASPects, Jerry is often key to insuring that seasonal activities within the ASP are started and completed on time.
 Jerry is not shy about expressing his opinion when something is (usually) a bad idea and will tell you why point for point.
 His opinions are based on long experience with ASP boards and are a valuable contribution and balance to members who serve with a shorter perspective.

 Jerry has been self-employed for over 20 years as a computer consultant specializing in system configuration and security, ASPects editor, and shareware author.
 He has authored over 300 magazine articles and his current software titles are FileTiger and Graphcat.

 Chris joined the ASP in 1992 and has served as board Chair in 1999 and 2000.
 During his term, the ASP purchased what is now known as PADGen and PAD.
 Six months after launch, there were 8 sites accepting PAD files.
 He established a committee to further popularize PAD so that today over 150 sites accept PAD and more are being created.
 Also during his term, the ASP Hall of Fame was created and the ASP is proud to induct the founder of the Hall of Fame into its ranks.

 Chris has popularized the partial key verification method for protecting software license integrity and has helped many authors with his timely and sound advice.